How do you manage your password? Still maintaining an excel sheet and shared across the team?

-All passwords are stored in a single database which is protected with a unique master password or key file.
+All passwords are stored in a single database that is protected with a unique master password or a key file.
 So the key here is to keep the master password safe and protected as that will allow unlocking all the stored passwords in a database.

 The password database is encrypted with AES and Twofish algorithms, so you know its secure.
 Official download is available for Windows and portable.
 However, there are many unofficial downloads available for a different platform like Linux, Android, Mac OSX.